 Since October 2012, in line with its special commitment to the art world, Le Bristol Paris and its curator, Florence Parot, have organised events related to some of the most challenging contemporary creations.
 Two internationally acclaimed artists are periodically invited to create work for the hotel bar and garden.
-These elegant spaces, sheltered from the agitation of the city, offer original decors in which to appreciate sculptures, installations, and video works.
-These events are also the occasion for Le Bristol Paris to work with the best contemporary art galleries.
+These elegant spaces, sheltered from the agitation of the city, offer original decors in which one can appreciate sculptures, installations, and video works.
+These events are also an occasion for Le Bristol Paris to work with the best contemporary art galleries.

-There are no prizes for guessing who, Le Bristol Paris had worked with recently as the vibrant installation garnered thousands and thousands of eyeballs from all over the globe.
-The recent magical touch by Daniel Buren graced the site with a magnificent je ne sais quoi that is beyond just one explanation.
+There are no prizes for guessing who Le Bristol Paris had worked with recently as the vibrant installation garnered thousands and thousands of eyeballs from all over the globe.
+The recent magical touch by Daniel Buren graced the site with a magnificent je ne sais quoi that is beyond just one's explanation.
 As for the legendary French artist, his colours and interpretation continue to ravish the modern day world of design.

 Colours have taken the place of flowers.
 The traditional pergola has become a work in progress where blues, yellows, oranges, reds and purples create a prism that shifts according to the season and the time of day.
 In the architecture of Une pause colorée, each moment has its own colour and its own special ambiance.
 The place is constantly renewed by the play of shadows and diffraction caused by the changing light.
 The colours, arranged in alphabetical order, respond to changes in weather and sunlight.
 With the cinematic geometry of Une pause colorée, Daniel Buren reveals the place it is situated in.